Posted on 1/27/2016 in Digital Marketing

 I have been working with websites for the better half of my career, and one of the things I hear most often from other website professionals is that you can’t plan viral content.
 While I agree, I believe there is a way to best create a site that will make consuming your content as simple and comfortable as possible.
 Once you have your visitors connected and engaged with your site, you increase the chances that your content resonates with them and also the likelihood they will share it and often.

 While we hope for our content to go viral and bring a ton of immediate traffic for free, the steady sharing of well designed and robust content could be more valuable to your business and just as lucrative.
-I always think of Seth Godin’s phrase that it is not important to yell at the masses to get the attention of as many as you can, but to whisper so that those that matter move closer to hear you better.
+I always think of Seth Godin’s phrase that it is not important to yell at the masses to get the attention of as many as you can but to whisper so that those that matter move closer to hear you better.

 Persona Refinement Will Help You Write Content That Matters

-The first step in creating the comfortable environment for your target audience is developing an intuitive site architecture by knowing who will be using the site and why.
+The first step in creating a comfortable environment for your target audience is developing an intuitive site architecture by knowing who will be using the site and why.
 As an agency, we spend time in advance of any large redesign working with the company to uncover as much as we can about the target audience.
 It is imperative to get a deep knowledge of who the client understands the target audience to be.

 Interview Your Marketing Staff